AhmedSawx/pencode-docs/versioned_docs/version-alpha-1/language-reference/vectors/brush.md

 # Brush

 Sets the active brush for subsequent drawing commands.
-This object does not draw anything itself, but it affects how other objects like `Line` and `Cube` are rendered.
+This object does not draw anything itself, but it affects how other objects like `Line` and `Rectangle` are rendered.

 ## Parameters